BarTechPRO/AppXManager-11-Windows-/README.md

-# AppXManager-11-Windows-
-AppXManager is a tool specializing in managing system applications on Windows 10/11 (AppX packages), by removing unnecessary applications.
+AppXManager is a Windows optimization tool designed to streamline system performance by managing system applications (AppX packages).
+It allows users to easily uninstall unwanted system apps, all through an intuitive interface.
+The project focuses on making system customization accessible and efficient.